-Type of Claim / JurisdictionDiscrimination and Equality, Human Rights, Pay and Conditions of Employment
+Type of Claim / JurisdictionDiscrimination and Equality, Human Rights, Pay

 The appeal concerned diplomatic immunity, in particular diplomatic immunity in respect of claims brought by domestic servants against diplomats.
 When delivering a summary of the decision, Lord Sumption emphasised that exploitative employment practices under cover of diplomatic status is a recurring problem in the UK and elsewhere.
 Diplomats enjoy immunities under domestic and international law which limit their employees' access to the domestic courts.

 Ms Reyes was a Pilipino national.
 She received a tier 5 visa to the UK facilitated by her employers, Mr and Mrs Al-Malki.
 Mr Al-Malki was a Saudi Arabian diplomat working in the embassy in London.
 The couple employed Ms Reyes in their private

 Already a subscriber?